 OPWDD is charged with developing a comprehensive, cost-effective and integrated system of services to serve the full range of needs of individuals with developmental disabilities.
-OPWDD operates through 13 service districts, which administer community-based and, where applicable, institutionally-based service programs for persons with developmental disabilities within regional catchment areas.
+OPWDD operates through a combination of five Regional Offices, which oversee the provision of not-for-profit services, and six State Operations Offices responsible for State-delivered programs and services.
+The 13 service districts within the State Operations Offices administer community-based and, where applicable, institutionally-based service programs for persons with developmental disabilities within regional catchment areas.
 Institutional programs offer residential care and habilitative services in campus settings informally known as developmental centers and at special population units located throughout the State.
-The community-based service program, funded and regulated by OPWDD, reflects the cooperative efforts of local governments, voluntary not-for-profit service providers and OPWDD as a provider of services.
+The community-based service program, funded and regulated by OPWDD, reflects the cooperative efforts of local governments and voluntary not-for-profit service providers overseen by one of five Regional Offices, and OPWDD as a provider of services through a network of six State Operations offices.
 Community programs include State- and voluntary-operated residential and day services, as well as a variety of support services to families and individuals living in their own homes, including respite and crisis intervention, which help prevent unnecessary and costly out-of-home placement.
 In connection with the foregoing, OPWDD is responsible for, among other things, the regulation and licensing of certain of the Voluntary Agency Facilities financed with the proceeds of the Bonds as well as certain of the Voluntary Agency Facilities financed with the proceeds of the Prior Authority Bonds.
 Such regulation and licensing includes, among other things, participation in the determination as to the need for the facility, review of plans and specifications for construction of the facility, the right to conduct inspections and audits and the establishment of a reimbursement rate for services.
-In addition, the capital costs and projected financing sources for any such Voluntary Agency Facilities financed from proceeds of the Bonds and the Prior Authority Bonds are subject to the approval of the State DOB.
+In addition, the capital costs and projected financing sources for any such Voluntary Agency Facilities financed from proceeds of the Bonds and the Prior Authority Bonds are subject to the approval of DOB.